 In 1956 John Sturges made the glossiest and (then) most profitable of the golden-age Tombstone sagas, Gunfight at the O.K.
 Corral.
 Like most of the versions, it paints Earp and his martyred brothers as lily-pure lawmen striving to bring peace and justice to the territory.
 The Ike Clanton gang are just lawless scum in dire need of extermination.

 In Hour of the Gun, Sturges follows the reflective direction of John Ford, whose westerns of the previous decade had addressed the subjects of racism, mob mentality and the fate of the Indians.
 In the crazy political climate (‘polarized’ is the safer word) of 1967, Hour of the Gun played like a criticism of core American values.
-After ‘printing the legend’ for over a century, it was time for the country to grow up and realize that America not only didn’t hold the copyright on righteousness, its history wasn’t the shining chronicle of virtue taught in school.
+After ‘printing the legend’ for over a century, it was time for the country to grow up and realize that America not only didn’t hold the copyright on righteousness.
+Our history wasn’t the shining chronicle of virtue taught in school.

 Author Edward Anhalt’s long list of admirable film credits include several films for Sturges.
 He pares the drama down to the political facts of the Clanton-Earp feud.
 Nobody admires the pretty scenery or hopes for a glorious garden to be raised from the desert.
 Most of the talk is about conflicting legal jurisdictions and warring political factions butting heads.
 It’s really a gang war with both lawfully deputized sides posturing to maintain a good front and refusing to flinch under provocation.
 As a perceptive critic observed, the incident at the O.K.
 Corral is more like an L.A. drive-by than a Gunsmoke– style shootout.
 This is a gangster film in western dress.
-To be honest, most of the ‘legends’ of the west are sordid crimes stories, of one kind or another.
+To be honest, most of the ‘legends’ of the west are sordid crimes stories of one kind or another.

 The story arc plots the deterioration of Wyatt Earp’s moral stance.
-He begins with a clean conscience, but as the body count goes up the fighting becomes too personal to stick to the rule books.
+He begins with a clean conscience but as the body count goes up the fighting becomes too personal to stick to the rule books.
 The main killings are assassinations directed against political candidates, with the aim of controlling the balance of power in the territory: Tombstone is no more civilized than a Banana Republic.
 Wyatt maintains an ethical posture for his business backers, who have as much to gain from Clanton being booted from Tombstone as Clanton has incentive to take over.

-When the going gets tough and good people start dying, Earp takes the gloves off and starts killing those he’s authorized to arrest – goading some into one-sided duels and all but executing others.
+When the going gets tough and good people start dying, Earp takes the gloves off and starts killing those he’s authorized to arrest — goading some into one-sided duels and all but executing others.
 When one is the only law in the territory and lives are on the line, cutting corners comes naturally.
-All of Wyatt’s evasions and rationalizations are just that.
-Hour of the Gun is pure series of violent incidents and not a noble story of good triumphing over evil.
+Wyatt’s evasions and rationalizations are just that.
+Hour of the Gun is pure series of violent incidents, not a noble story of good triumphing over evil.
 That’s how things really happen in history.

 Robert Ryan is a great Ike Clanton, the kind of pragmatic scoundrel who realizes the country is changing and isn’t above lawbreaking to secure himself a place in its future.
 Clanton might run for public office but would probably prefer to control things from behind the scenes.
 Stuck in a dried-up wasteland, he must steal cattle to finance his ambitions.
 He’s a big shot but also a failed ‘Mr. Potter,’ a ‘warped, frustrated old man.’